mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 | :-: |
 | ![Excluding some Empty Rows with Inspector Open](./images/no-scroll-sales-returns-exclude-rows-inspector.png) |

 >Note how in the inspector window, we see that record format `"MSGSFC"` is missing the `data-asna-row`s `6, 7, ...
 20` with the style `dds-grid-empty-row`.
-These `div`s where unnecessarily adding height to our page (evidenced by the appearance of a vertical scrollbar).
+These `divs` where unnecessarily adding height to our page (evidenced by the appearance of a vertical scrollbar).